 We trace our scientific lineage to a research program initiated by R.J.
 Reynolds Tobacco Company in 1982 to study the activity and effects of nicotine in the body and the function of nicotinic receptors.
 We were incorporated in 1997 as a wholly owned subsidiary of RJR.
 In August 2000, we became an independent company when we issued and sold stock to venture capital investors.
-Since our inception, we have had limited revenue from product sales and have funded our operations principally through the sale of equity securities, revenue from collaboration agreements and equipment and building lease incentive financing.
+Since our inception, we have had limited revenue from product sales and have funded our operations principally through the sale of equity securities, revenue from strategic alliances and equipment and building lease incentive financing.
 We have devoted substantially all of our resources to the discovery and development of our product candidates and technologies, including the design, conduct and management of preclinical and clinical studies and related manufacturing, regulatory and clinical affairs, as well as intellectual property prosecution.

 We generated net income for the fourth quarter and year ended December 31, 2006 due primarily to the recognition of revenue derived under our agreement with AstraZeneca.
 Except for these periods, we have never been profitable.
-As of March 31, 2007, we had an accumulated deficit of \$141.0 million.
-We expect to incur substantial losses for the foreseeable future as we expand our clinical trial activity, as our product candidates advance through the development cycle, as product candidates that arise out of our preclinical research collaboration with AstraZeneca progress and as we invest in additional product opportunities and research programs and expand our research and development infrastructure.
-A substantial portion of our revenue for the next several years will depend on the conduct of research and the successful achievement of milestone events in the development of AZD3480 (TC-1734) under our agreement with AstraZeneca.
+As of June 30, 2007, we had an accumulated deficit of \$149.2 million.
+We expect to incur substantial losses for the foreseeable future as we expand our clinical trial activity, as our product candidates in development for depression and anxiety and TC-5619 and other product candidates arising from our a7 NNR program advance through the development cycle, as we initiate and progress activities under our alliance agreement with GlaxoSmithKline, as product candidates that arise out of our preclinical research collaboration with AstraZeneca progress and as we invest in additional product opportunities and research programs and expand our research and development infrastructure.
+A substantial portion of our revenue for the next several years will depend on the conduct of research and the successful achievement of milestone events in the development of AZD3480 (TC-1734) under our agreement with AstraZeneca and on the successful achievement of milestone events under our agreement with SmithKline Beecham Corporation, doing business as GlaxoSmithKline, and Glaxo Group Limited.
+SmithKline Beecham Corporation and Glaxo Group Limited are referred to together in this quarterly report as GlaxoSmithKline.
 Our revenue may vary substantially from quarter to quarter and year to year.
 We believe that period-to-period comparisons of our results of operations are not meaningful and should not be relied upon as indicative of our future performance.